jossefaz/python_test_automation/basics/README.md

 An assertion is a function that check if a given case is True.
 This function will **raise an exception** if a case is **False**.

-### SUT
+### SUT // UUT
-System under test (SUT) : defines a scope, a program or a part of it that acts like a state machine.
+System under test (SUT) or Unit Under Test (UUT) : defines a scope, a program or a part of it that acts like a state machine.
 If not, it means that testing would be very hard.
 After all, testing test a *state*.
 If we look at function level, the state could be the input and the output.
 But at module level, the state could be a complex data structure that is being modified by different methods.
 When we write a test, we should always ask ourselves before :